Introduction

 -

 Concatenate the type hash and field encodings, then hash again with Keccak-256.
-The result is the

 2. encodeTypeAndData(primaryType, types, message)